Estimated reading time: 10 minutes

-Paul wrote in Romans 5:5 that God pours out His love into our hearts by the Holy Spirit, whom he has given us.
+Paul wrote in Romans 5:5 that God pours out His love into our hearts by the Holy Spirit, whom He has given us.
 As a believer in Jesus, the Father Himself loves you.
 He pours out His love into your heart so you can experience that love.
-You can count on Truth #1 — God loves you.

-Truth #2: God knows what is going on in your life
+Truth #2: God knows what is going on in your life.

 “…do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the [unbelievers] run after all these things, and your heavenly Father knows that you need them.”
 (Matthew 6:31-32)

 In Psalm 139, David describes how God is everywhere and knows everything about him.
 And, that is true for you.
-God knows what is going on in your life.
-And in my life.
+God knows everything.
+He sees everything.
+What’s happening to you is not behind some lead door blocking his x-ray vision.
+God knows what is going on in your life and in my life.
 If He doesn’t, then He isn’t really God.

-Truth #3: God can do something about it
+Truth #3: God can do something about it.

 “Is anything too hard for the Lord?”
 (Genesis 18:14) That’s what the angel of the Lord asks Sarah in Genesis 18.
 Since the angel lives in heaven with God, he should know.
 So, is anything impossible for the Lord?
 The answer is, NO!
 Another angel declared the same thing to Mary in Luke 1:37, “For nothing is impossible with God.”

 Both of these statements are made to women.
 We need that assurance, don’t we?
 Our God is all-powerful.
-He is capable of doing anything He chooses to do that is in agreement with His character and His purposes.
-We can count on Truth #3 — God can do something about IT.
-Whatever IT is.
+He has the power and know-how to take away the suffering, to provide the job, to change the threatening situation, whatever “it” is.
+He is capable of doing anything He chooses to do.
+But, what He chooses to do will always be in agreement with His character and His purposes.
+We’ll explore this also in Blog #3: “God Is Bigger than Your Weaknesses.”

-Truth #4: You can trust His goodness in whatever He chooses to do
+Truth #4: You can trust His goodness in whatever He chooses to do.

 This is the sticky part, isn’t it?
-Can I believe that God is always good?
-And, I can think of a zillion ways that He can be “good to me” that don’t include bad things The Bible says that God is good, and what He does is good.
-(Psalm 119:68)
+Can you and I believe that God is always good?
+I have an idea of what I think His goodness to me should look like!
+I bet you do, too.
+And, I can think of a billion ways that He can be “good to me” that don’t include bad things.
+I bet you can, too.